Add Taxonomy in Specify

 Upload Custom Spreadsheets

 You can create your own spreadsheet of taxonomy data and even upload them alongside records from other tables, but it is important to note that uploading any data linked to a tree is slightly more complicated than uploading records from other tables.
-Taxon data sets must be organized in a specific way to link records to the correct parents and children and avoid duplicating records; these rules of organization are detailed in the following article:
+Taxon data sets must be organized in a specific way to link records to the correct parents and children while avoiding duplicating records; these rules of organization are detailed in the following article: Importing Taxonomy Using the WorkBench